nilearn/nilearn/doc/decoding/searchlight.rst

 false detection *at most*, the so-called *family-wise error control*.
 A similar control can be performed when performing a permutation test:
-For each permutation, only the maximum value of the F-statistic across :term:`voxels` is considered and is used to build the null distribution.
+For each permutation, only the maximum value of the F-statistic across :term:`voxels<voxel>` is considered and is used to build the null distribution.
 It is crucial to assume that the distribution of the signal is the same in every :term:`voxel` so that the F-statistics are comparable.
 This correction strategy is applied in nilearn